-SSAE 16 SOC1 Type 2 Attestation Our auditors (Grant Thornton, LLP) performed and successfully completed our latest audit beginning November 1st, 2016 and ending October 31, 2017.
+SSAE 16 SOC2 Type 2 Attestation Our auditors (Grant Thornton, LLP) performed and successfully completed our latest audit beginning February 15, 2018 and ending August 20, 2018.

 Since this is a multi-tenant architecture, how do I make sure my applications and processes on Actian DataCloud are not accessed by others?

 Each Actian DataCloud tenant has their own set of credentials.
 Users need both a private and a public key to access their private ActianDataCloud2 processes.

 Actian does not share any keys outside our API, so there is no shared public storage.

 Entities cannot be deleted.
 However, customers can control their metadata.